sagifogel/Proptics/docs/src/main/mdoc/optics/fold.md

 ```

 Although `Fold_[S, T, A, B]` is read-only, and cannot change its foci, it has a definition of `Polymorphic Fold`, serving as
-base type from which a `Monomorphic Fold` can be obtained.
+a base type from which a `Monomorphic Fold` can be obtained.

 #### Monomorphic Fold